streamnative/pulsar-resources-operator/docs/pulsar_geo_replication.md

 ## Create PulsarGeoReplication

-The PulsarGeoReplication is a one-way setup, you create a PulsarGeoReplication for `cluster1`, it will only setup for `cluster1->cluster2`. if you want to replicate data among `cluster1` and `cluster2`, you need to create another PulsarGeoReplication for `cluster2->cluster1`
+The PulsarGeoReplication is a unidirectional setup.
+When you create a PulsarGeoReplication for `cluster1` only, data will be replicated from `cluster1` to `cluster2`.
+If you need to replicate data between clusters `cluster1` and `cluster2`, you need to create PulsarGeoReplication for both `cluster1` and `cluster2`.

-The operator will create a new `cluster` named with the `clusterName` in the destination connection for each PulsarGeoReplication.
+The Pulsar Resource Operator will create a new cluster named `clusterName` in the destination connection for each PulsarGeoReplication.

-1. Define a geo replication named `cluster1-geo` by using the YAML file and save the YAML file `cluster1-geo.yaml`.
+1. Define a Geo-replication named `cluster1-geo` and save the YAML file as `cluster1-geo.yaml`.

 ```yaml
 apiVersion: resource.streamnative.io/v1alpha1